Weston: 0 Wellesley Street

 The Weston Homeownership Opportunity Project: 0 Wellesley Street, Weston, MA

 Habitat for Humanity Greater Boston is excited to embark on a new project in Weston, MA.
 The property, located at 0 Wellesley Street, is currently under agreement to be acquired from the Weston Affordable Housing Trust and design development is underway.
 The project is currently conceived as a six home project (three, two-family homes).
-Habitat Greater Boston is working with the architect to ensure the design complements the neighborhood and echoes the local vernacular architecture in Weston with colonial styles, gables, and front porches.
+Habitat Greater Boston is working with the architect to ensure the design complements the neighborhood and pays homage to the historic nature of the local architecture in Weston with colonial styles, gables, and front porches.
 The buildings are being sited to adhere to property line setbacks and substantially conform to all Wetland, Conservation Commission and stormwater guidelines.

 Habitat Greater Boston has hosted several community meetings and will continue to engage the public throughout the process, see below for more information and how to get connected.

 The project will be developed and permitted under the State’s LIP Program under Chapter 40B.
 The LIP program is the Local Initiative Program or a “friendly” 40B development.
 It is currently the only 40B project in the town to offer homeownership opportunities.

 Weston Site – Aerial view with site plan